Kilometer to Light Year Converter

 The concept was first used by Friedrich Bessel in 1838 when measuring the distance to the star 61 Cygni.

-Common Uses for kilometers and light years
+Common Uses and Applications: kilometers vs light years

 Explore the typical applications for both Kilometer (metric) and Light Year (imperial/US) to understand their common contexts.